nova-core-creatives/i-repair-gunnison/content/english/_index.md

 banner:
   title: Let us solve all your <br> phone problems
   image: images/hero-logo-yellow.png
-  content: iRepair Gunnison is a family-owned and operated phone repair business.
+  content: iRepair Gunnison is a women-owned and operated phone repair business.
     We buy, sell, and repair phones of all sorts!
   button:
     enable: true